Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: GPT4v-Evaluation prompt

 \section{GPT4v-Evaluation prompt}

 Following VCD, the prompt for GPT4v-aided evaluation is shown in~\cref{fig:prompt}.
-The GPT4v receive three type of LVLM's responses and then generate output.
+The GPT4v receives three types of LVLM's responses and then generates output.
 Then we collect the output from GPT4v and finally report the average accuracy and detailedness.